Review of Financial Statements

 - If you know the firm’s accountant, here is a guaranteed way to impress him or her with your accounting knowledge.
 Ask if the item in question was expensed or capitalized.
 If it was capitalized it’s a fixed asset, if it was expensed there is a good chance that it is not.

 The expensed or capitalized question asks if the cost of the asset was charged to a single year or spread over multiple years.
-If it was spread over multiple years then it means that the asset in question will be or was used for more than one year.
+If the it was spread over multiple years then it means that the asset in question will be or was used for more than one year.
 Traditional operating cycles of firms are less than one year implying that the asset’s life was greater than the operating cycle of the firm.
 Hence it’s a fixed asset.
-Operating expenses are shown in the income statement while capital expenditure is shown in the balance sheet.
+We show operating expenses in the income statement while we show capital expenditure in the balance sheet.

 Concept Title: Depreciation